delian/node-netflowv9/README.md

 In the example above every netflow packet received at port 5555 will be resent as well to 127.0.0.1:55555

-The examples bellow sends the packets to multiple destinations:
+The examples bellow resends the packets to multiple destinations:

     require('debug').enable('NetFlowV9');
     var Collector = require('node-netflowv9');